Loyelnaz/Data-Structures-And-Algorithms/datastructures/heaps/README.md

 * Remove the min element in O(logn)
 * Find the min element in O(1)

-### Min Heap
-* Root node keys must be greater than or equal to their child node keys

 ### Max Heap
-* Root node keys are less than or equal to their child node keys
+* Root node keys are greater than or equal to their child node keys
 * Create a heap
   * Initially, all elements are placed in the nodes in the same order as in the array
   * We then start the comparison from bottom-up i.e. last parent node (n/2th element) is compared with its child nodes to check max heap property